Last updated on July 11th, 2023

 I often get questions from others asking me something about this track be it when is the best time to visit or what to wear.
 So I thought it was time to write a quick post with a few notes and tell what has been on my mind.

 Without much introduction, let’s cover the most common questions I get about the Bobotov Kuk hiking adventure.
+And if you need more tips on nature and national parks, refer to my Montenegro travel guide page.

 Things You Will Need for a Bobotov Kuk Hike